top of page

 About Jessica

-I live with my losses everyday.
-They inform my understanding of love, connection, and life itself.
-As a therapist, it makes me passionate to continue broadening my understanding of how grief, loss, and life transitions impact us all; and the complexities around how to find the strength to carry on with our lives when they have been forever changed.
+I live with these losses every day, and they continue to shape my understanding of love, connection, and life itself.
+These experiences fuel my passion as a therapist, driving me to explore and deepen my understanding of how grief, loss, and life transitions affect us all.
+I am committed to helping others navigate the complexities of finding strength and meaning when life feels forever altered.

-I am a licensed Marriage and Family Therapist in Washington (LF60691693) and Oregon (T2289), and a Certified Advanced Clinical Hypnotherapist.
-I work with individuals, couples, and families who are experiencing loss, major life transitions, grief, trauma, anxiety, depression, and personal growth.
-I believe that with the right support and insight, we all have the ability to find meaning, value, and growth from life’s most difficult challenges.
-I provide the open and supportive care that gives you the freedom to explore that which you are most struggling with.
-With curiosity and compassion, we will create and implement strategies for coping with challenges of all sizes.
+I am a licensed Marriage and Family Therapist in Washington (LF60691693) and Oregon (T2289), as well as a Certified Advanced Clinical Hypnotherapist.
+I work with individuals, couples, and families who are navigating challenges such as loss, grief, major life transitions, trauma, anxiety, depression, and personal growth.

 Professional Bio

-I have a Bachelor’s degree in Psychology from Antioch University Los Angeles and Master’s degree in Marriage and Family Therapy from Antioch University Seattle.
-Additionally, I hold an Advanced Clinical Hypnotherapy certification from The Wellness Institute in Issaquah, WA, after completing a two-year training program.
+I hold a Bachelor’s degree in Psychology from Antioch University Los Angeles and a Master’s degree in Marriage and Family Therapy from Antioch University Seattle.
+In addition, I am a Certified Advanced Clinical Hypnotherapist, having completed a two-year training program at The Wellness Institute in Issaquah, WA.

-While attending graduate school I completed a clinical traineeship at Auburn Youth Resources, where I provided therapy and social services to youth and families.
-Concurrently, I facilitated therapy support groups at The Healing Center in Seattle for children, teens, and young adults experiences grief and loss.
-Before moving to the Pacific Northwest I volunteered at an organization called Free Arts in Los Angeles.
-I created and facilitated therapeutic art events for families living in transitional house facilities as part of their Parents and Children Together with Art (PACT) program.
+During my graduate studies, I gained invaluable clinical experience through a traineeship at Auburn Youth Resources, where I provided therapy and social services to youth and families.
+At the same time, I facilitated therapeutic support groups at The Healing Center in Seattle, working with children, teens, and young adults experiencing grief and loss.

 bottom of page